Can't Afford Prom Dresses? An El Sereno High School Is Helping Teens in Need

 “For students, they walk in, and they’re like, ‘Oh it looks like a store,” said Elizabeth Seamans, the school’s community coordinator.
 “We love it because they’re shopping in dignified manner.
 It’s not in a bag.
 It’s not embarrassing for them.
 We keep it confidential.”

-As the school is getting ready for the senior prom on April 23, the hottest items at the Mule Closet these days are prop dresses and suits.
+As the school is getting ready for the senior prom on April 23, the hottest items at the Mule Closet these days are prom dresses and suits.

 In addition to new or lightly worn prom attire, the school is now accepting other new or gently used clothes, such as sweaters and jackets, and daily necessities.
 They can be dropped off at the school’s Parent Center during school hours.
-The Mule Closet is also welcoming generosity from the public as it accepts donations via Venmo and PayPal.
-It also has a wish list on Amazon as there’s greater
+The Mule Closet is also welcoming generosity from the public as it accepts donations via Venmo and PayPal and through its Amazon wish list.